-The increase in operating revenues was a result of additional revenues of \$7,234 associated with acquisitions, additional infrastructure rehabilitation surcharge revenue of \$3,024, \$1,941 of revenue resulting from an increase in water and wastewater rates implemented in various operating subsidiaries, and increased water consumption, offset partially by \$1,487 of additional revenue recognized in the fourth quarter 2006 as a result of the revised estimate of the Texas rate proceeding.
-The higher operations and maintenance expense is due primarily to \$2,982 of additional operating costs associated with acquisitions, increased insurance expense of \$1,829 due to a higher claims reserve requirement, higher water production costs of \$1,077 and increased labor and benefits, offset partially by the gain on the sale of a utility system of \$1,095 in the fourth quarter of 2007.
-The increased depreciation expense reflects the utility plant placed in service since the fourth quarter of 2006.
-Other taxes increased due to additional property taxes associated with the acquired operations of New York Water Service of \$1,891 and additional state taxes incurred in the fourth quarter of 2007.
-The increased interest expense is due to additional borrowings to finance capital projects and increased interest rates on short-term borrowings.
-The increased gain on sale of other assets is due to additional gains on the sales of land of \$823 over the fourth quarter of 2006, and a gain on the sale of investments in the fourth quarter of 2007 of \$1,663.
+The increase in operating revenues was a result of additional revenues of \$16,077 from an increase in water and wastewater rates implemented in various operating subsidiaries, offset by a decrease in infrastructure rehabilitation surcharge revenue of \$2,902, the loss of utility revenues associated with utility system dispositions of \$1,509, and a decrease in water consumption.
+The higher operations and maintenance expense is due primarily to the effect of the 2007 gain on the sale of a utility system of \$1,095 in the fourth quarter of 2007, \$964 of additional operating costs associated with acquisitions, higher water production costs of \$637, and normal increases in other operating expenses.
+The increased depreciation expense reflects the utility plant placed in service since the fourth quarter of 2007.
+The decrease in other taxes is primarily due to a decrease in property taxes resulting from the disposition of utility systems.
+The increased interest expense is due to additional borrowings to finance capital projects.
+The decrease in gain on sale of other assets is due to the effect of the absence of a 2007 gain on the sale of investments of \$1,663, and reduced gains on the sales of land and other assets of \$669.

-Management's Discussion and Analysis of Financial Condition and Results of Operations (continued)
+Management's Discussion and Analysis of Financial Condition and Results of Operations (continued) (In thousands of dollars, except per share amounts)